 Cisco Firepower License

-After acquiring Sourcefire, Cisco started using Sourcefire’s technologies in its ASA firewall equipment and ISR routers.
-Cisco created new hardware called Firepower 2100, Firepower 4100 and Firepower 9300.
-The use of Sourcefire company’s technologies in Cisco products caused Cisco to be ranked at the highest level by Gartner in the field of IPS and IDS, i.e. intrusion detection and prevention systems.
+After acquiring Sourcefire, Cisco began using Sourcefire technologies in its ASA firewall equipment and ISR routers.
+Cisco has created new hardware called Firepower 2100, Firepower 4100 and Firepower 9300.
+The use of the company’s Sourcefire technologies in Cisco products has led to Gartner ranking Cisco at the highest level in the field of IPS and IDS, i.e. intrusion detection and prevention systems.

 Gartner is one of the largest companies that works in the field of research on the technologies of large companies and provides a report on their performance every year, so many companies and organizations pay attention to the reports of this company when purchasing products.